tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ClientHellos, as this allows a network attacker to disclose the contents of this ClientHello, including the SNI.
 It MAY attempt to use another server from the DNS results, if one is provided.

+In order to ensure that the retry mechanism works successfully servers SHOULD ensure that every endpoint which might receive a TLS connection is provisioned with an appropriate certificate for the public name.
+This is especially important during periods of server reconfiguration when different endpoints might have different configurations.

 ### Middleboxes